Top 9 Myths of Software Requirements Gathering

 - Below the Epic requirements are related areas of the application or product; these may take weeks to complete.

 - A user story is a single work effort that can be applied to the application or product; these may take days (or a single day) to complete.

 - Finally, tasks are individual work elements that, when combined, constitute the completion of a user story; these may take hours to complete.

-As an example, the S.M.A.R.T Requirements Method outlines five necessary characteristics of a well defined requirement:
+The S.M.A.R.T Requirements Method outlines five necessary characteristics of a well-defined requirement:

 - S – Specific